gtiosclub/bootcamp-mini-challenges/Week_Four/Session_One/README.md

 In this session, you'll complete coding questions, each designed to reinforce key programming concepts.
 Be sure to read the instructions carefully and feel free to ask your instructor if you have any questions!

 ### Task 1:

-Task:
+1. Open the Xcode project called `Task1&2` by opening the `Task1&2.xcodeproj` file.
+Work on the `Task1` folder.

-1. Create a SwiftUI View that contains two TextFields for user input: one for entering a name and another for entering an age.
+2. Create a SwiftUI View that contains two `TextField`s for user input: one for entering a name and another for entering an age.
-2. Use @State properties to manage the input values.
+3. Use `@State` properties to manage the input values.
-3. Display a greeting message that uses both the name and age values.
+4. Display a greeting message that uses both the name and age values.
-4. Add a Button to validate the form:
+5. Add a `Button` to validate the form:
 If the name is empty or the age is not a valid number, show an error message.
 Otherwise, show a confirmation message.
 Use appropriate view modifiers to style the form elements.

 Make sure to stage your answer and commit it to Github!

 ### Task 2:
- 1. Open Xcode -> New File -> App
+ 1. Open the Xcode project called `Task1&2` by opening the `Task1&2.xcodeproj` file.
+Work on the `Task1` folder.
  2. Create three SwiftUI views in separate files: CustomButton, CustomText, HomePage.
  3. CustomButton should take in a String buttonMessage representing the button’s text, as well as a closure onPress representing what gets executed after the button is pressed.
  4. CustomText should take in a String displayText representing the text to display.